 At this park you get to experience walking Safari, marvel on the beauty of the Mt Meru, Mt Kilimanjaro, Ngorongoro Crater and Momella lake.
 It also boasts a variety of game and bird species.

-When they say dynamites come in small packages they are referring to this small town of Arusha.
+When they said dynamites come in small packages they are referring to this small town of Arusha.
 To add on to its tittle the ‘Safari Capital, it can easily be dubbed the adventure capital as safari is just one of the activities that can be enjoyed from Arusha.
 If you have not been to Arusha then you need to rethink your Tanzanian itenerary as this town is your gateway to a host of unique adventures.

 Hope to see it on your bucket list soon 😉 #khenkethamzansi